walkrflocka/orpheusmorebetter/README.md

 source = OPS
 ```

-If you have used `orpheusbetter`, `whatbetter`, or `redbetter`, this is the exact same config format - thus they are all compatible.
+If you have used `orpheusbetter`, `whatbetter`, or `redbetter`, this is an extremely similar config format.

 `username` and `password` are your Orpheus login credentials.

 `data_dir` is the directory where your source FLACs are stored.

 `output_dir` is the directory where your transcodes will be stored after creation.
-If
-the value is blank, `data_dir` will be used.
-You may also specify
-per format values such as `output_dir_320` or `output_dir_v0`, and `orpheusmorebetter` will redirect the outputs to the associated directory.
+If the value is blank, `data_dir` will be used.
+You may also specify per format values such as `output_dir_320` or `output_dir_v0`, and `orpheusmorebetter` will redirect the outputs to the associated directory.

-`torrent_dir` is the directory where the torrents associated with your transcodes will be created (i.e.,
-your watch directory).
+`torrent_dir` is the directory where the torrents associated with your transcodes will be created (i.e., your watch directory).
 Same per format settings as `output_dir` apply.

 `formats` is a list of formats that you'd like to support.
 (If you don't want to upload V2, or any other specific format, just remove it from this list)

-`media` is a list of lossless media types you want to consider for
-transcoding.
-The default value is all What.CD lossless formats, but if
-you want to transcode only CD and vinyl media, for example, you would
-set this to `cd, vinyl`.
+`media` is a list of lossless media types you want to consider for transcoding.
+The default value is all What.CD lossless formats, but if you want to transcode only CD and vinyl media, for example, you would set this to `cd, vinyl`.

-`24bit_behaviour` defines what happens when the program encounters a FLAC
+`24bit_behaviour` defines what happens when the program encounters a FLAC that it thinks is 24 bits.
+Options:
-that it thinks is 24bits.
-If it is set to '2', every FLAC that has a bits-
-per-sample property of 24 will be silently re-categorized.
-If it set to '1',
+ - `2` - Every FLAC that has a bits-per-sample property of 24 will be silently re-categorized.
-a prompt will appear.
-The default is '0' which ignores these occurrences.
+ - `1` - A prompt will appear.
+ - `0` - Ignore hese occurrences entirely. *This is the default.*

 `tracker` is the base announce url to use in the torrent files.